4.9 rating based on 350+ reviews

 You can train active listening by maintaining eye contact, nodding your head, saying ‘yes’, or nodding when the other one is talking.

-9. Body language
+11. Body language

 Listening to what your negotiation opponent has to say isn’t the only way to absorb information.
 Having the skill to detect body language has been proven to be just as powerful.
 For example, your negotiation opponent might say he’s got offers lined up from your competitors.
 However, when paying close attention, you notice that he’s scratching his neck and his nose when talking about the other offers.
 This could indicate he’s uncertain about the other offers, or perhaps even lying.

-10. Adaptability
+12. Adaptability

-11. Patience
+13. Patience

 Patience helps you see and assess the negotiation thoroughly without rushing the process.
 Staying level-headed is key to a successful negotiation.

-12. Building rapport
+15. Building rapport

 Building rapport is the process of connecting or creating a relationship with someone.
 It’s typically referred to as harmonious or ‘getting along’.
 Sometimes this will happen naturally.
 You’ve probably had multiple situations where it just happened without any effort.
 This is usually how a friendship starts.
 However, building rapport is also something you can develop.
-It’s a great skill for any negotiation, as your opponent will be more likely to meet your needs.
+It’s a great negotiation skill for any situation, as your opponent will be more likely to meet your needs.

-13. Effective verbal communication
+16. Effective verbal communication

 Being able to communicate verbally will go a long way when it comes to effective negotiating.
-By communicating effectively you’ll notice the negotiation process will be smoother and involve less friction.
+By communicating effectively, you’ll notice the negotiation process will be smoother and involve less friction.

-14. Problem-solving
+17. Problem-solving

-15. Decision-making
+18. Decision-making

-- Define the problem or the opportunity.
+1. Define the problem or the opportunity.

-- Come up with a list of possible solutions
+2. Come up with a list of possible solutions

-- Evaluate each option by listing the numbers, pros, and cons
+3. Evaluate each option by listing the numbers, pros, and cons

-- Make a decision
+4. Make a decision

-- Implement your decision
+5. Implement your decision

-- Evaluate your decision and adjust if required
+6. Evaluate your decision and adjust if required

-16. Assertiveness
+19. Assertiveness

 The skill of being assertive will help a lot during negotiations.
 It’s an essential skill during the heat of a negotiation.

-17. Dealing with high-pressure situations
+20. Dealing with high-pressure situations

 As a procurement manager, you’ll find yourself negotiating big deals frequently.
-A price difference of 2% on a total deal could easily implicate millions of dollars.
-If you’re a procurement manager who purchasing goods on behalf of, let’s say a supermarket, you’ll experience pressure from your negotiation opponent, your boss, your colleagues, and your competitors.
+A price difference of 2% on a total deal could easily involve millions of dollars.
+If you’re a procurement manager who is purchasing goods on behalf of, let’s say, a supermarket, you’ll experience pressure from your negotiation opponent, your boss, your colleagues, and your competitors.
 That’s a lot of heat, from a lot of angles.
 Being able to stay calm and keep making the right decisions is critical for a successful career in dealmaking.

-18. Integrity
+21. Integrity

-19. Empathy
+22. Empathy

 Empathy is the ability to put yourself in the same situation as the other party.
 Thus, enabling you to see from their point of view.
 Empathy helps you create a win-win mindset when it comes to negotiation.

-20. Asking the right questions
+24. Asking the right questions

 Asking the right questions in a negotiation is a skill that will give you a lot of value when it comes to steering the conversation in your preferred direction.
 It’s a great way of ‘manipulating’ your negotiation opponent.
 Here are some of the most powerful questions you can ask in a negotiation:

-- Open-ended questions
+• Open-ended questions

 These are the kind of questions that require your opponent to go into detail.
 It’s a great way of getting more information that you can use to formulate a strategy.